HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 {{ figure_markup(
   image="security-distribution-of-cipher-suites.png",
-  caption="Distribution of cipher suites", description="Bar chart showing the cipher suites used by device, with AES_128_GCM is the most common and is used by 78.4% of desktop and mobile sites, AES_256_GCM is used by 19.1% of desktop and 18.5% of mobile sites, AES_256_CBC used by 1.44% of desktop sites nd 1.86% of mobile sites, CHACHA20_POLY1305 is used by 0.66% and 0.72% of siters respectively, AES_128_CBC is used by 0.43% and 0.44% respectively, and 3DES_EDE_CBC is used by 0.01% of desktop and approximately 0.0% of mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1464905386&format=interactive", sheets_gid="1919501829", sql_file="tls_cipher_suite.sql"
+  caption="Distribution of cipher suites", description="Bar chart showing the cipher suites used by device, with AES_128_GCM is the most common and is used by 78.4% of desktop and mobile sites, AES_256_GCM is used by 19.1% of desktop and 18.5% of mobile sites, AES_256_CBC used by 1.44% of desktop sites and 1.86% of mobile sites, CHACHA20_POLY1305 is used by 0.66% and 0.72% of sites respectively, AES_128_CBC is used by 0.43% and 0.44% respectively, and 3DES_EDE_CBC is used by 0.01% of desktop and approximately 0.0% of mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1464905386&format=interactive", sheets_gid="1919501829", sql_file="tls_cipher_suite.sql"